Remote Hiring Guide: How to Recruit, Video Interview, and Hire Remote Employees

 Although the online process’s goal is the same as one of the usual on-site recruiting, there are some peculiarities that have to be emphasized.
 Thus, during remote hiring, keep in mind the following tips:

 - You can combine two usual stages that include the first call of the recruiter and the visit to the office in one call and schedule the second meeting with the manager;

 - You can ask the potential employee to complete the test during the interview, which would help optimize time management because when offline, you would have needed to devote time to look through the candidate’s skills.
 Be sure to inform the applicant about this in advance.

-- Ask to show the finished code during the interview or give a task to find an error in the code, which the requisitioner also has to show during the meeting;
+- Ask to show the finished code during the virtual job interview or give a task to find an error in the code, which the requisitioner also has to show during the meeting;

 - Use Zoom, Hangouts, and other tools for efficient remote hire;